North Carolina State University reactor program: Current reactor operations

-The PULSTAR reactor is situated along Engineering Row in the main campus, surrounded by Mann Hall, Daniels, Polk Hall, and a park.
+The PULSTAR reactor is situated along Engineering Row in the main campus, surrounded by Mann Hall, 111 Lampe Drive, Polk Hall, and a park.
 The reactor has a dedicated building and uses one cooling tower; it releases water vapor when the reactor is at high power.
 This building is not a Containment building, but it maintains a negative pressure to prevent any release of radioactive material.
 The reactor can be operated up to a power of 100 kW on natural circulation, or 1 Megawatt (MW) with the use of pumps.

 The reactor enriches the department curricula by providing hands on experience as well as training for students.
 In 2002, department enrollment was 72 total undergraduate students, 15 masters students, and 22 PhD students, all of whom use the reactor.
 Additionally, 34 researches outside of Nuclear Engineering use the reactor and associated facilities.

 The primary research purpose of the reactor is to provide a neutron source for activities such as Neutron activation analysis.
 For example, cobalt-60 irradiators are used by a number of departments to sterilize biological samples.
 It is also used for professional training for nuclear utility operators and engineers, DOE Interns, and State and local radiation protection personnel.

 This reactor is well suited for duplicating the fuel performance of power reactors.
 The core consists of low-enriched Uranium pins intended to be very similar to what is used in commercial nuclear power plants.
 Five beam ports are adjacent to the core of the reactor.
 This reactor is well suited for experiments requiring a large neutron flux because peaking occurs around the edge of the core due to under moderation.
 In September 2007, students, faculty and staff produced the most intense operating positron beam anywhere in the world.

 The PULSTAR reactor is a public facility and gives frequent tours with advance notice and clearance.

 In November 2010, the PULSTAR reactor was linked to the nuclear engineering department of Jordan University of Science and Technology (JUST).